 The concept of a junk drawer is a common reality for many.
 It often represents a collection of items with no apparent order or purpose.
-It contains stuff we may need but can’t seem to put to use or throw away.
-It can even represent open projects we have been putting off like a broken handle that fell off the bathroom cabinet years ago.
+It contains stuff we may need, but can’t seem to put to use or throw away.
+It can even represent open projects we have been putting off like a broken knob that fell off the bathroom cabinet years ago.

 What’s in your junk drawer?

 For many, it’s a dead flashlight, old TV remote, small extension cord, last year’s cell phone, random tools and maybe an indiscriminate screw or fastener.
 Of course, every time you open it, you vow to someday “clean that thing out!”

 So why all this talk of junk drawers?

 As we help others with their financial lives over the years, we have found most people have a “financial junk drawer.”
 It has characteristics very similar to their kitchen junk drawer.
 This tends to be full of random financial products acquired over the years, many with no apparent purpose or strategy.
 It often represents a range of various accounts, policies, and documents that are not organized or coordinated in any meaningful way.
 These items pile up over the years and it’s no wonder they can clog up our financial decisions.